YO-Uganda/YoPaymentsPython/README.md

 yoAPI = YoPay(yo_api_username, yo_api_password)
 ```

 And that's it!
-You now have access to the library functions and can make mobile money payments programatically!
+You now have access to the library functions and can make mobile money payments programmatically!

 ## Built With